bvberkum/docutils-ext/README.rst

 may contribute transforms and reference resolvers.

 Transforms are mainly used by parser and reader to structure and index the document from its raw text-based data.
+Transforms are loaded and applied after reading and parsing has completed.

 Source and destination are Input and Output components that work on encoded character streams.